jwang280/covid-19-impacts-visualization-analysis/README.md

-# covid_impacts_2020
+# Covid-19 impacts data visualization analysis
-Impacts of Covid-19 on world's economy, education and unemployment.
+Impacts of Covid-19 on world's economy, education and unemployment in 2020.
+Based on the dataset extracted from World Bank, World Health Organization and Humanitarian Data Exchange.